ascott1/ethical-web-dev/building-web-apps-together/02-code-quality.md

 ## Testing

 Writing about testing is like writing about flossing.
 We all know that we _should_ do it, but, for many of us, at the end of a busy day sometimes it's easier to skip over it.
-"I'll write those tests tomorrow," we say to ourselves, only to tackle the next important feature the next morning.
+"I'll write those tests tomorrow," we say to ourselves, only to instead tackle the next important feature when we sit down at our desk the next morning.
 Or perhaps, you don't yet see the value in testing, instead thinking "I can see that it works - why do I need to run tests?"
 If either of these descriptions sound familiar, that's ok.
 They certainly describe outlooks I've taken at different points of my professional career.
 My hope is that in this section to demonstrate the value of testing and look at two useful types of tests: unit tests and functional/browser tests.

 **NOTE**:
 _For the purpose of this book we'll be focusing on unit testing and functional testing.
 In addition to these there are other forms of software testing that are worth exploring for your application, such as performance testing (encompassing things such as stress testing, scalability testing, load testing) security testing, and regression testing._